 Campus units must meet individual savings targets

-Beginning in fiscal year 2020—21, and phased in over a five year period, each campus unit will be assigned a target for ongoing core fund savings.
-Savings can be achieved through net revenue generation, realigning costs to other appropriate fund sources, targeted program reductions, streamlining and efficiencies.
+Beginning in fiscal year 2020-21, and initially phased in over a five-year period, each campus unit was assigned a target for ongoing core fund savings.
+Savings could be achieved through net revenue generation, realigning costs to other appropriate fund sources, targeted program reductions, streamlining and efficiencies.

-Units will develop plans to meet their assigned targets.
-One-time bridging and limited term cost containment strategies will likely be necessary; however, savings ultimately need to be ongoing and cumulative.
-Plans will be assessed by the provost with input from the Budget Framework Advisory Committee for alignment with the principles and will be approved and monitored as part of the annual budget process.
-The process will be iterative to reflect changing circumstances and emerging opportunities.
+Units have developed plans to make progress toward their assigned targets.
+One-time bridging and limited-term cost containment strategies have been necessary in some cases; however, savings ultimately must be ongoing and cumulative.
+Plans are being assessed annually by the provost with input from the Budget Framework Advisory Committee for alignment with the principles and monitored as part of the annual budget process.
+The process is ongoing and iterative to reflect changing circumstances and emerging opportunities.

 Phased approach to core fund savings targets

-- Core Funds Savings Targets Campus Summary (PDF) shows a summary of actions, some identified and some to be determined, that will result in achieving the goal of $100 million in core fund savings over the next five years.
+- Core Funds Savings Targets Campus Summary (PDF) shows a summary of the multi-year plan to achieve core fund savings.

-- Phase I Unit Savings Targets (PDF) provides the unit level Phase I targets.
+- Unit Savings Targets (PDF) provides the unit level targets.